OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

 and ``parent`` return the position (actually, the array index) for the left child, right child, and parent of the position passed, respectively.

-.. [#] Note that the term "heap" is also sometimes used to refer to
-       :term:`free store`.

 One way to build a heap is to insert the elements one at a time.
 Method ``insert`` will insert a new element :math:`V` into